We’re actively engaged in a variety of research projects

 - Body dissatisfaction and suicidal ideation among psychiatric inpatients with eating disorders.
 Rufino, K. and Patriquin, M. Comprehensive Psychiatry.

 - Clinical utility of the DSM-5 alternative model for borderline personality disorder: Differential diagnostic accuracy of the BFI, SCID-II-PQ, and PID-5.
-Patriquin, M. and Oldham, J. Comprehensive Psychiatry.
+Patriquin, M. and others.
+Comprehensive Psychiatry.

 - Amygdala-frontal connectivity predicts internalizing symptom recovery among inpatient adolescents.
 Patriquin, M. and Salas, R. Journal of Affective Disorders.